Finding Her Why: Part 1

 “Flo, I’m so glad you’re here.
 Now my baby shower is going to be litty!”
 Allison exclaims in a sing-song voice.

-Allison regularly speaks to me in slang of yesteryear, which is doubly strange since she’s my boss.
-On a team of 10, I am the only one who gets the honor of the lingo.
+Allison often speaks to me in slang of yesteryear, which is doubly awkward since she’s my boss.
+On a team of 10, I’m the only one who gets the honor of the lingo.
 Lucky me.
 I’d like to think it’s because Allison and I went to the same university.
-We were in the same class year but not close because she majored in Art History and I studied Industrial Engineering.
-She insists we were in the same study group though.
-I don’t have the heart to tell her she’s confusing me with my best friend, Keisha, who was an Art History major.
-And no, Keisha and I don’t look anything alike.
-I guess it’s possible I’m “girllll” because of our shared college roots but experience tells me it has more to do with being “the Black one” on the team.
+We were in the same graduating class but our paths didn’t cross since she studied Art History and I studied Industrial Engineering.
+She insists we knew each other and I let her roll with it.
+I don’t have the heart to tell her she’s confusing me with my best friend, Keisha, who also studied Art History and had several classes with her.
+I say a silent prayer that it doesn’t come up today.
+With college classmates surely around, the last thing I need is an uncomfortable exchange.

 If you’re Black, stick back.
 If you’re Brown, stick around.
 If you’re White, you’re alright.